devarogundade/Buidl/README.md

-# Buidl - SocialFi for Professionals
+# Buidl - SocialFi for Intructors and Students
 ## _A Moralis X Google Cloud Hackathon Project_

 Leveraging on the power of blockchain technology to build a safe and robust ecosystem for professionals.